This article will explore the foot-in-the-door technique and apply it using a simple and easy-to-use platform, LinkedIn.

 Getting connected to your prospects is the first step to getting your foot in the door; the next crucial step is establishing yourself as a go-to person to solve their problems.

 Understand that prospects are in different buying stages, and you aim to establish yourself as the ideal solution when they are ready to buy.
 Thus, create a posting schedule to create and post content meant to improve your online visibility while portraying you as an expert in your field.
 These are some of the strategies you can use to mature your relationship.

 Remember, the aim here is not to sell but to establish and nature a relationship with the connections.

-Simple thanks for connecting messages are a great point to begin a conversation with a prospect.
-However, like LinkedIn cold messages, sending such a message might not elicit a prospect response, thus drafting a message that will compel the connection to respond.
-For instance, you can share resourceful information or tools like an eBook, template, free cv review session, or a checklist.
-Draft a message like, "Hey Dre, thank you for connecting.
+Simple thanks for connecting messages are great for beginning a conversation with a prospect.
+However, like LinkedIn cold messages, sending such a message might not elicit a prospect response, thus drafting a statement that will compel the connection to respond.
+For instance, you can share resourceful information or tools like an eBook, template, free cv review session, or checklist.
+Draft a message like, "Hey, Dre, thank you for connecting.
 Found this eBook on CMR automation strategies and thought you might like it.
 I hope you enjoy it; thanks."

 Send Direct Outreach Messages To People Who View Your Profile

 One of the significant advantages of the LinkedIn sales navigator is that it shows you viewed your profile in the last 90 days.
 You can use the information to initiate a conversation with the prospect.
 The basic LinkedIn plan has this feature, though it shows many users who viewed your profile.